catppuccin/gtk/ARCHITECTURE.md

 The GTK port has a fairly complicated build pipeline / system, chiefly stemming from our use of Colloid as a base theme.
-We use Colloid as a base to reduce development overhead of creating our own theme from scratch, we look to replace this in the future to give us more flexibility and control over the theme.
+We use Colloid as a base to reduce development overhead of creating our own theme from scratch, we look to replace this in the future to give us more flexibility and control over the theme (see https://github.com/catppuccin/gtk/issues/164).

 We have reimplemented Colloid's build system (previously implemented in Shell) in Python to make it easier to maintain, extend, and iterate on.
 With this re-implementation, we have several distinct components in the system, described below: